Nine Steps To The Perfect Shirt

 Step Six: The Seams

 Even sewing a simple seam takes time and experience.
 Two pieces of fabric being sewn together have to be fed through the sewing machine with identical tension.
 Stretch one side of the seam slightly more than the other and you get the characteristic bunching at right angles to the seam.
 To avoid this you need very good seamstresses, working very slowly, and an awful lot of quality checking.

 Step Seven: The Design

 We understand that some companies don't even design their own shirts, they simply use 'off the shelf' patterns.
 We took a far more torturous approach.
 We designed and re-designed, making shirt after shirt, in search of the perfect fit.
-In the process we re-designed the collar alone 53 times, adding a millimeter here and removing a millimeter there.
+In the process we re-designed the collar alone 53 times, adding 1/16th of an inch here and removing a 1/16th of an inch there.
 And every other aspect of the design was subject to the same obsessive attention to detail.

 Step Eight: Longevity

 Making a shirt look good on a rack is not that hard.
 Making a shirt look good after a year of use is considerably more difficult.
 Cheap shirts are made from low quality fabrics, with thin, brittle buttons, and are sewn together quickly by semi-experienced seamstresses in low cost factories where money is everything.
 The result is a shirt that ages very quickly.
 Our shirts are made from the finest fabrics, and manufactured superbly.
 They're the sort of shirts you'll still be taking off your rack for years to come.

 Printing fabric, we have found, is more black magic than science.
 We went in search of the perfect print, which for us meant three things.
 Firstly, rich, deep colours.
 Secondly, fine detail without blurring.
 And thirdly, ensuring the non-printed areas remain a perfect, optic white.
 Many printers could manage one of these, a few of them two, but it took an awfully long time to find the company that could manage all three.